Chipsee/Documentation/_sources/PCs/Pi/Software/AIO156StartGuide.rst.txt

 5. Fix volume function.

-   If the volume button doesn't work, try to use follow ways to fix.
+   If the volume button doesn't work, try to use the following ways to fix it.

    New one file name volen.dts::